 Mile End Memories is both a historical society and an active community group.
 We provide keys to understanding the past so that people may become better informed and involved actors in their community.
 In addition to our historical work, we also host discussions with people involved in current issues such as access to housing, preserving space for artists’ workshops, appreciation of architectural heritage, and the celebration of cultural diversity.

 Mile End is one of the neighbourhoods synonymous with Montreal’s diversity and creativity.
 The area has evolved and changed ceaselessly throughout its two centuries of history; you could say that the only constant thing over time has been change itself.
 Known at the beginning of the 19th century for its limestone quarries that built the greystone façades of the great buildings of Old Montreal, Mile End was a place to stop for a drink at the tavern by 1810 and to watch the horse races.
 The first church, Saint-Enfant-Jésus, was inaugurated at Christmas 1858.
 The railway that cuts across the area was opened in 1876, including of course a Mile End station.
 The village of Saint-Louis-du-Mile-End was incorporated in 1878, became the town of Saint-Louis in 1895, and merged with the city of Montreal on 1 January 1910.

 A district of small modest houses but also of great mansions for the wealthy, site of a huge exhibition grounds, of major clothing factories, piano works, streetcar shops and woodlots, early 20th-century Mile End was a dynamic and varied place.
-Already shared between francophones and anglophones, Catholics and Protestants, the neighborhood became the heart of the Montreal Jewish community for about 30 years before becoming home to new Montrealers of many origins, Portuguese, Italian, Greek and others.
+Already shared between francophones and anglophones, Catholics and Protestants, the neighborhood became the heart of the Montreal Jewish community for about 30 years before becoming home to new Montrealers of many origins, Italian, Greek, Portuguese and others.
 It has always benefited from the lively traffic of Saint-Laurent Boulevard, Montreal’s (and Mile End’s) “Main”, designated a National Historic Site of Canada in 1996.
 After a downturn in the 1960s and 70s, the neighbourhood picked itself up to become a harmonious, original, artistic, musical, friendly and energetic place, at home in the heart of the metropolis of Montreal.